AJFaraday/Thud/docs/challenge.md

 validations:

 * It must evaluate as Javascript code.
-* The code must return a class, with a constructor which accepts one argument.
+* The code must return a class with a constructor which accepts one argument.
 * Instances of this class should have functions named `turn()` and `end_turn()`
 * The client must play a game until it is over (i.e. it must call a valid `move` during every `turn` call).
 The validator will run games against default opponents to determine if this happens.